GStreamer/gstreamer/sdk-building-from-source-using-cerbero.md

     $ sudo chown -R <username> /Library/Frameworks/GStreamer.framework/

-Cerbero has a shell command that starts a new shell with all the environment set up to target the SDK.
+Cerbero has a shell command that starts a new shell with all the environment set up to target GStreamer.
 You can start a new shell using the installation prefix defined in *custom.cbc *with the following
 command:

     $ cerbero -c custom.cbc shell

-Once you are in Cerbero's shell you can compile new projects targeting the SDK using the regular build process:
+Once you are in Cerbero's shell you can compile new projects targeting GStreamer using the regular build process:

-    $ git clone -b sdk-1.0.31 git://anongit.freedesktop.org/gstreamer-sdk/gst-plugins-good; cd gst-plugins-good
+    $ git clone git://anongit.freedesktop.org/gstreamer/gst-plugins-good; cd gst-plugins-good
     $ sh autogen.sh --disable-gtk-doc --prefix=<prefix>
     $ make -C gst/isomp4

-### Cross-compilation of the SDK
+### Cross-compilation of GStreamer

-Cerbero can be used to cross-compile the SDK to other platforms like Android or Windows.
+Cerbero can be used to cross-compile GStreamer to other platforms like Android or Windows.
 You only need to use a configuration file that sets the target platform, but we also provide a set of of pre-defined configuration files for the supported platforms (you will find them in